pierscowburn/egui_wgpu_failure_case/README.md

 cargo run-wasm example --features webgl
 ```

+A ticket for this issue can be found at [gfx-rs/wgpu/issues/2573](https://github.com/gfx-rs/wgpu/issues/2573).

 ## Expected behaviour

 The example should render with a green background when using either backend.